KhaledSaud70/Ego4D-LTA-MeMViT/README.md

 This repository contains code for long-term action anticipation on the Ego4D dataset using a Memory-Augmented Multiscale Vision Transformer (MeMViT) architecture.
 This work builds upon the [original Ego4D baseline implementation](https://github.com/EGO4D/forecasting/blob/main/LONG_TERM_ANTICIPATION.md) with modifications to incorporate memory-augmented features in the vision transformer backbone.

-## Acknowledgments

-This implementation is based on the original Ego4D long-term anticipation baseline.
-We extend our gratitude to the Ego4D team for providing the foundation for this work.
-The data preparation, training pipeline, and evaluation scripts remain largely unchanged from the original implementation.

 ## Model Architecture

 Our main contribution is the modification of the baseline model to include: